Frequently Asked Questions: This page contains answers to common questions

 What is the latest that you will accept work?

-However, up to 20 lost points can be made up by taking the
+Up to 20 lost points can be made up by doing the

-extra-credit exam at the end of the semester.
+extra-credit problem set at the end of the semester.

 What is the latest that you will accept online quizzes?